 Flax is water-retted, dew-retted or chemically-retted.
 Water-retting is where the flax plants get pulled, tied in sheaves and put in special dams or ponds for one to two weeks.
 This method can cause pollution.
 Today this method is seldom used in Europe, and water retting is more normally carried out in controlled conditions in tanks.

 With dew-retting the flax straw gets spread on the ground after pulling and left in the fields for 2 to 8 weeks, depending on the weather.
 This is the most common method in Western Europe, and is less expensive than water-retting in tanks.

 Scutching & Hackling

 This is a mechanical operation which, by breaking and beating the flax straw, separates the textile fibres in the plant stem from the woody matter which is then used for the manufacture of chipboard.
 No part of the flax plant gets wasted.
 Fibres are then hackled (combed) to separate long line and short tow fibres.
 Line fibres then go through a process of drafting and doubling, until a rove (a slightly twisted sliver of flax fibre) gets formed.
 They then undergo the wet spinning process.
 Line fibres produce fine, strong yarn.
 Short tow fibres are dry spun and a heavy, coarse yarn results, ideal for use as furnishing fabrics, heavier apparel and knitwear.

 This rove is then spun into a yarn but during this process it gets soaked in warm water, which softens the natural gummy substances contained in the yarn and permits the individual fibrils within each fibre to slide over each other, thus producing a very fine and regular yarn.
 This gets called "wet spinning".

 This is the stage where Thomas Ferguson gets involved.
-You are now invited to take a factory tour which tells the story of design, weaving, specialist cutting, bleaching, dyeing and finishing into Thomas Ferguson Irish Linen Cloth.
-You can view a virtual tour of our factory on our website, or book a real tour online.
+You are now invited to take a factory tour which tells the story of design, weaving, specialist cutting, bleaching, dyeing and finishing into Thomas Ferguson Irish Linen Cloth (see below).

 "I'm interested in longevity, timelessness, style - not fashion."